In this role, you have the opportunity to build a variety of Medical Devices used globally by Health Care Providers to save lives and limbs.

 Measuring and recording process parameters and reporting results to supervision

 Adhering to production schedules and reporting material shortages

 Accurately documenting all required entries in the Lot History Record

 Comply with G.M.Ps with regard to material labeling, SOPs and proper segregation of material in the production process

 Demonstrating an understanding of the Philips Quality System

 Ensure all training requirements are in a current status

 Following Philips policies and procedures

-You are a part of supporting production and new product development for high impact results helping to achieve our mission of delivering consistent high quality, safe and effective, regulatory compliant products and services.
+You are a part of our production team that supports production builds and new product development for high impact results helping to achieve our mission of delivering consistent high quality, safe and effective, regulatory compliant products and services.

 To succeed in this role, you should have the following skills and experience